Prompt Target

 Below are the key features of prompt targets that empower developers to build efficient, scalable, and personalized GenAI solutions:

-• Modular Design: Define multiple prompt targets to handle diverse functionalities.
+• Design Scenarios: Define prompt targets to effectively handle specific agentic scenarios.

-• Parameter Management: Specify required and optional parameters for each target.
+• Input Management: Specify required and optional parameters for each target.

-• Function Integration: Seamlessly connect prompts to backend APIs or functions.
+• Tools Integration: Seamlessly connect prompts to backend APIs or functions.

 • Error Handling: Direct errors to designated handlers for streamlined troubleshooting.